American Gold Star Mothers: Origin of Gold Star Symbol

 On May 28, 1918, President Woodrow Wilson approved a suggestion made by the Council of National Defense that, instead of wearing conventional mourning for relatives who have died in the service of their country, American women should wear a black band on the left arm with a gilt star on the band for each member of the family who has given his life for the nation.

 "The Service Flag displayed from homes, places of business, churches, schools, etc., to indicate the number of members of the family or organizations who are serving in the Armed Forces or who have died from such service.
 Service flags have a deep Blue Star for each living member in the service and a Gold Star for each member who has died."
 Thus, the Gold Star and the term Gold Star Mother, as applied to mothers whose sons or daughters died in World War I, were accepted; they have continued to be used in reference to all American military engagements since that time.

+Pilgrimages

+The United States also assisted its citizens who were Gold Star Mothers to visit the overseas graves of their sons, as well as for widows of the fallen.
+In 1929 the program was expanded to include non-U.S. citizens.
+It ended in 1933.
+Named medals were also presented to those who made a pilgrimage.